2025

 Submitted Manuscripts

-Berger JL, Hartlieb M, von Berg L, Brion A, Entling M, Frank J, Humbert J-Y, Mody K, Sann M, Staab M, Weisser WW, Blüthgen N (in review) The Insect Calculator: A web tool to predict meadow arthropods based on mowing impacts.
-People and Nature
+Berger JL, Hartlieb M, von Berg L, Brion A, Entling M, Frank J, Humbert J-Y, Mody K, Sann M, Staab M, Weisser WW, Blüthgen N (revised) The Insect Calculator: A web tool to predict meadow arthropods based on mowing impacts.
+Ecological Solutions and Evidence

 February 2025